dotse/tls-fed-auth/tls-fed-auth.md

 # Authentication

-All communication established within the federation leverages mutual Transport Layer Security (TLS) authentication, as defined in [@!RFC8446].
+All communication established within the federation leverages mutual TLS authentication, as defined in [@!RFC8446].
 This mechanism ensures the authenticity of both communicating parties, establishing a robust foundation for secure data exchange.

 ## Public Key Pinning